Better Soil, Better Berries 2025: Field Day for Maine Blueberry Growers

 The lineup of speakers represents a powerhouse of agricultural expertise:

-• Chris Grigsby from MOFGA (Maine Organic Farmers and Gardeners Association) will explore opportunities specifically tailored for organic blueberry growers, covering everything from certification processes to market advantages.
+Chris Grigsby from MOFGA (Maine Organic Farmers and Gardeners Association) will explore opportunities for transitioning to organic growing.

 Free Soil pH Testing – A Valuable Bonus